Condensed Matter Physics (EPSRC Centre for Doctoral Training)Find a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

-We offer up to 12 studentships per year, funded either by the EPSRC, the Universities of Bristol and Bath or our project partners.
+We will offer approximately 14 studentships, funded either by the EPSRC, the University of Bristol, the University of Bath, or our project partners.

-These studentships cover tuition fees, a stipend at RCUK minimum rates, and any bench fees.
-The living allowance (stipend) provides approximately £14,000 per year for living expenses and usually increases annually.
+These studentships cover tuition fees, a stipend at Research Council UK minimum rates, and any bench fees.
+The living allowance (stipend) provides approximately £14,533 per year for living expenses and usually increases annually.

 Further information on funding for prospective UK, EU and international postgraduate students.

-In most cases the research project will extend into the full PhD project, which will continue in years two to four.
-This is the research part of the degree where students are embedded in a research group at either Bristol or Bath.
+In most cases the first-year research project will extend into the full PhD project, which will continue in years two to four.
+This is the research part of the degree where students are embedded in a research group at either Bath or Bristol.
 For some students there will be the opportunity to collaborate with an industrial, academic or large facility partner (in the UK, Europe, Japan or the US) and perform the research project in an external laboratory or workplace.

 For detailed information about the programme, including a diagram illustrating the structure, please see the Condensed Matter Physics CDT website.